lckamal/PyroAddons/modules/slider/README.md

-# PyroCMS Streams API Sample Module
+# PyroCMS Slider module with widget

-This module illustrates the use of the Streams Core API to handle data interaction within a PyroStreams module.
-It creates a simple Slider stream with a question field and an answer field.
+This module uses Streams Core API to handle data interaction within a PyroStreams module.
+It creates a simple Slider stream with slider and category which can be managed to use on multiple locations.

 ## Installation